cloudquery/cloudquery/website/tables/aws/aws_costexplorer_forecast_current_month.md

 # Table: aws_costexplorer_forecast_current_month

-This table shows data for Costexplorer Forecast Current Month.
+This table shows data for AWS Cost Explorer Forecast Current Month.

 https://docs.aws.amazon.com/aws-cost-management/latest/APIReference/API_GetCostForecast.html
-To sync this table you must set the 'include_paid_apis' option to 'true' in the AWS provider configuration.
+To sync this table you must set the 'use_paid_apis' option to 'true' in the AWS provider configuration.

 The composite primary key for this table is (**account_id**, **start_date**, **end_date**).